thegrumpys/odop/client/docs/Help/alerts.md

 ___

 ## Invalid - Value less than or equal to limit
-The value of the associated variable is less than the validmin limit defined in the design type's initialState file.
+The value of the associated variable is less than the validmin limit defined in the design type's initialState.
-This means that, given the current input values (for example, a negative diameter), the design is likely outside the limits of physical reality.
+This means that, given the current input value (for example, a negative diameter), the design is likely outside the limits of physical reality.
 The mathematical model for this design is not valid for these inputs.
 This condition may block the Seek and Trade features from starting.